daily-co/react-native-daily-js/README.md

 ```

 [See this blog post for a more thorough walkthrough of structuring a React video-chat app powered by Daily](https://www.daily.co/blog/building-a-custom-video-chat-app-with-react).
 It's focused on React web, but most of it should also apply to your React Native app.

+## Assorted considerations for app implementers

+### Participant count

+Keep in mind that simultaneously displaying videos for numerous participants can use up a lot of your phone's resources.
+This can make the app run more slowly and use up more of your battery, especially if you're using an older device.
+For larger meetings, consider only displaying a few videos at a time.
+In a future release, `daily-js`'s [track subscription APIs](https://www.daily.co/blog/create-dynamic-meetings-using-track-subscriptions/) will be brought over to `react-native-daily-js`.

+### Device orientation

+If you'd like to support rotating your phone while in a call, it's recommended that you do not restrict your app's supported orientations (i.e. through `Info.plist` or `AndroidManifest.xml`).

+If you _are_ restricting your app's supported orientations (to portrait, for example), note that by default you'll end up with somewhat divergent video behavior on iOS and Android whenever you _do_ rotate your phone (to landscape, for example).

+On iOS, your captured video will rotate to compensate for the phone's rotation, meaning that:

+- Other participants will continue to see you upright
+- Your local video will be oriented the same way as other participant's videos on your phone (so you'd now need to cock your head to see it upright)

+On Android, your captured videow will _not_ rotate to compensate for the phone's rotation, meaning that:

+- Other participants will now see you sideways
+- Your local video will _not_ be oriented the same way as other participant's videos on your phone (it will appear upright to you)